Alexhuszagh/rust-lexical/README.md

 ## Contributing

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in lexical by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `lexical` by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
 Contributing to the repository means abiding by the [code of conduct](https://github.com/Alexhuszagh/rust-lexical/blob/main/CODE_OF_CONDUCT.md).

-For the process on how to contribute to lexical, see the [development](https://github.com/Alexhuszagh/rust-lexical/blob/main/docs/Development.md) quick-start guide.
+For the process on how to contribute to `lexical`, see the [development](https://github.com/Alexhuszagh/rust-lexical/blob/main/docs/Development.md) quick-start guide.